bsnichols/GAGA/README.md

 ### 1.1 Data input

-The format the input data needs to be in depends on whether or not the data has been transformed.
+The input data format is dependent on whether or not the data has been transformed.

 For already transformed data, the format is as follows:

 | genotype_id | traitone | traittwo | traitthree | trait... |
 | ------------- |:-------------:|:-------------:|:-------------:| -----:|